xandee1977/test_ilegra/README.md

 # Ilegra Backend Exercise

-To run this exercise you must have follow the steps below:
+To run this exercise you should follow the steps below:

-* Puts the input files inside input directory (in)
+* Put the input files inside input directory (in)
-* Run the file_importer.py with your python command
+* Run the file_importer.py with your python interpreter

 Note: Change the configs inside de file above if you want